Non-standard limits of graphs and some orbit equivalence invariants: Preliminaries

 The argument of the proof above gives also the following.

-\begin{example}[Quotient fibred space action] If $\cf$ is a $\cg$-fibred space and $\cn<\cg$ is a totally isotropic normal measurable subgroupoid, then the quotient \pmp groupoid $\cg/\cn$ acts measurably on the fibred quotient space $\cn\backslash \cf$. \end{example}
+\begin{exam}[Quotient fibred space action] If $\cf$ is a $\cg$-fibred space and $\cn<\cg$ is a totally isotropic normal measurable subgroupoid, then the quotient \pmp groupoid $\cg/\cn$ acts measurably on the fibred quotient space $\cn\backslash \cf$. \end{exam}

 As an example we can consider a \textit{realizable} groupoid $\cg$ (see Definition~\ref{dfn:realizable}) and its totally isotropic subgroupoid $\cn$ consisting of all the isotropy elements of $\cg$.
 It is normal and the quotient $\cg/\cn$ is the associated equivalence relation (principal groupoid) on the unit space $X$ of $\cg$.